 How was the experience?

 I hadn’t done that in a while, and it’s always nice to reunite with myself.

 - What kind of thoughts came to mind?

 - How did you feel?

-- Were you able to see yourself as the jewel you are?
+- Were you able to see yourself like the jewel you are?